- Corporate finance, financial contracting, information economics, credit ratings.

 - Design of Financial Securities: Empirical Evidence from Private-label RMBS Deals.

 with Amiyatosh Purnanandam

 Abstract: Using a representative sample of residential mortgage-backed security (RMBS) deals from the pre-crisis period, we show that deals with a higher level of equity tranche have a significantly lower foreclosure rate that cannot be explained away by the underlying loan pool's observable credit risk factors.
 The effect is concentrated within pools with a higher likelihood of asymmetric information between deal sponsors and potential buyers of the securities.
 Further, securities that are sold from high-equity-tranche deals command higher prices conditional on their credit ratings.
-Our study provides the first in-depth analysis of the effectiveness of the equity tranche in mitigating informational frictions in this market.- Utah Winter Finance Conference (Scheduled), February 2014.
+Our study provides the first in-depth analysis of the effectiveness of the equity tranche in mitigating informational frictions in this market.- Western Finance Association (Scheduled), June 2014.

 - Washington University Corporate Finance Conference, November 2013.

 - Carefin-Bocconi, September 2013.

 - NBER Summer Institute, July 2013.